Skip to content

 Who Should Choose Yamaha?

-Yamaha is the better fit for buyers who value proven reliability and build quality above all else.
-A Tier A reliability rating (93 out of 100) places Yamaha among the most dependable generator brands available, and its average quality score of 5.0 reflects consistently solid construction.
-For homeowners who need a generator they can store for months and trust to start reliably during an emergency, Yamaha's track record is difficult to match.
+Yamaha is the stronger choice for buyers who value dependability and build quality above all else.
+Its Tier A reliability score of 93 out of 100 is among the highest in the industry, and its average quality rating of 5.0 reflects a consistent standard of engineering across its smaller lineup.
+For homeowners seeking a generator they can store and trust to start reliably during a power outage, Yamaha's track record is hard to overlook.

 Score Breakdown